grigorijk/katacoda-test-1/cnb-labs/lab-03/2-Jest.md

   `jest tests --watch`{{execute}}

-  Here second argument `tests` directs to the folder, where the test files are stored.
-Option `--watch` tells jest to not exit after run, and keep looking for further test file changes.
-When changes are found, tests are re-run.
-This enables 'testing on the fly', which is pretty handy in TDD.
+  The first argument `tests` points to the folder, where the test files are stored.
+Option `--watch` tells jest to not exit after run and keep looking for further test file changes.
+When changes are found tests are re-run.
+This enables 'testing on the fly' which is pretty handy in TDD.

   After running our empty test suite with an empty test, we get result: